axeluhl/sailing-analytics/home.md

 * Password can be found in the encrypted page [[Passwords|wiki/passwords]].
 You can decrypt it by using `gpg -d < passwords.md` after having entered the password.
 If you want to edit, first decrypt and then encrypt again using `gpg -a --symmetric passwords.md`.
 Make sure to never save the unencrypted version!

-If you have any questions then either contact Axel Uhl, Jens Rommel or Simon Pamiés.
+If you have any questions then either contact Axel Uhl, Jens Rommel, Frank Mittag or Simon Pamiés.

 ### Internal services that you can access